Fed's Bullard says orderly Greek exit possible

 "The dual mandate is fine if it's correctly interpreted," he said.
 "But now it's become subject to differing interpretations."

-Programs that have direct impact on labor markets, not monetary policy, should be the focus of putting people back to work, Bullard said.
+Programs that have direct impact on labour markets, not monetary policy, should be the focus of putting people back to work, Bullard said.

 He acknowledged that recent U.S. economic data have been "a bit mixed."
 But he said he does not think he will change his forecast of U.S. growth of 3 percent for the year at the Fed's June meeting.